JekxDevil/AI/courses/usi/machine-learning/assignments/2/README.md

 1. Download and load the dataset using the following link 'https://drive.switch.ch/index.php/s/XSnhQDNar7y46oQ'.
 The dataset consist of 6 classes with a folder for each class images.
 The classes are 'CHEETAH' ,'OCELOT', 'CARACAL', 'LIONS', 'PUMA', 'TIGER'.
 Check Cell 1 in `example.ipynb` to find the ready and implemented function to load the dataset.
 2. Preprocess the data:
-    - Normalize each pixel of each channel so that the range is [0, 1], by applying the min-max normlaization (division by 255);
+    - Normalize each pixel of each channel so that the range is [0, 1], by applying the min-max normalization (division by 255);
     - One hot encode the labels (the y variable)
 3. Flatten the images into 1D vectors.
 You can achieve that by using [torch.reshape](https://pytorch.org/docs/stable/generated/torch.reshape.html) or by prepending a [Flatten layer](https://pytorch.org/docs/stable/generated/torch.nn.Flatten.html) to your architecture; if you follow this approach this layer will not count for the rules at point 4.
 4. Build a Feed Forward Neural Network of your choice, following these constraints: